ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 In Geth, this is called gcmode which refers to the concept of [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
 Setting it to archive basically turns it off.

-**parity --no-warp --pruning archive**

-Synchronizes an archive node starting at genesis, thoroughly verifying all blocks, executing all transactions, and writing all intermediate states to disk ("archive").

-In Parity, this is called pruning which refers to the concept of [state trie pruning](https://ethereum.stackexchange.com/questions/174/what-is-state-trie-pruning-and-how-does-it-work).
-Setting it to archive basically turns it off.

 ## Hardware

 A consumer-grade laptop will be enough to run a full node, but not an archive node.
 An archive node does need 2+ TB of disk space, and that disk space cannot be HDD - it must be SSD for both full and archive nodes.
 Light nodes run fine on SD cards and HDDs.